1. Home

 Adventure travel insurance

-Some insurers might include adventure travel insurance as standard with their higher level policies, whereas others might only offer it as an optional extra.
+Adventure travel insurance covers you to take part in certain activities when you’re on holiday.
+Some insurers might include it as standard with their higher level policies, whereas others might only offer it as an optional extra.

-When you get a quote, check your policy documents to see what activities you're covered for.
-If the one you’re planning on doing isn’t covered, contact the insurer to see if they’ll offer you an adventure travel insurance add-on.
+When you get a quote, check the policy documents to see what activities you're covered for.
+If the activity you’re planning on doing isn’t covered, contact the insurer to see if they’ll offer you cover as an add-on.

-It means that if you were to be injured while paragliding, for instance, and you didn’t have adventure travel insurance, any treatment you needed as a result of that injury wouldn’t be covered by your policy.
+The important thing is to be honest so you can get accurate quotes for your trip.
+For example, let's say you were injured while paragliding.
+If you didn't have adventure travel insurance, any treatment you needed as a result of that injury wouldn’t be covered by your policy.

-According to GOV.UK, if you were to injure yourself in Spain and break your hip, hospital treatment and flights back to the UK could cost you £15,000.
-Adventure travel insurance could help you cover those costs if the worst were to happen.
+According to GOV.UK, if you were to break your leg in Spain, hospital treatment and flights back to the UK could cost you £15,000.
+Adventure travel insurance could help you cover those costs.

 What activities does adventure travel insurance cover?

-The activities covered with adventure travel insurance can vary between insurers, but they can include:
+The activities covered by adventure travel insurance might include:

 • Paragliding